 Note: shaded areas denote recessions as designated by the US National Bureau of Economic Research.
 Source: US Bureau of Economic Analysis.
 Return to "What's New".

-Biden's lead over Trump in opinion polls narrowed by about 1 pc pt this week but his lead in betting markets widened
+Biden's lead over Trump in both opinion polls and betting odds narrowed this week, but still remains substantial